Aliases for SUMO4 Gene

 This gene is a member of the SUMO gene family.
 This family of genes encode small ubiquitin-related modifiers that are attached to proteins and control the target proteins' subcellular localization, stability, or activity.
 The protein described in this record is located in the cytoplasm and specifically modifies IKBA, leading to negative regulation of NF-kappa-B-dependent transcription of the IL12B gene.
 A specific polymorphism in this SUMO gene, which leads to the M55V substitution, has been associated with type I diabetes.
 The RefSeq contains this polymorphism. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SUMO4 Gene

 SUMO4 (Small Ubiquitin-Like Modifier 4) is a Protein Coding gene.
-Diseases associated with SUMO4 include diabetes mellitus, insulin-dependent, 5 and erythema infectiosum.
-Among its related pathways are RNA transport and HIF Repressor Pathways.
-An important paralog of this gene is SUMO1.
+Diseases associated with SUMO4 include Diabetes Mellitus, Insulin-Dependent, 5 and Type 1 Diabetes Mellitus 5.
+Among its related pathways are HIF Repressor Pathways and RNA transport.
+An important paralog of this gene is SUMO2.

 UniProtKB/Swiss-Prot for SUMO4 Gene